Solutions

 This means it’s a huge plus to have the Amazon Prime badge on your listing.
 When customers know they can get fast, free shipping from Amazon, they’re more likely to buy, especially compared to a product that charges extra for shipping.

-So, by using FBA, you’ll get more clicks to your listing (from the Amazon Prime badge in search results), and you can expect a higher conversion rate as well.
+FBA sellers get more clicks to the listing (from the Amazon Prime badge in search results), and a higher conversion rate as well.

 Easier to win the Buy Box